-Murray the Skull
+Curses!
+It’s the Arrival of Murray the Skull

+The Curse of Monkey Island is stuffed full of memorable characters.
 The protagonist Threepwood is fantastic enough, but he’s surrounded by a bunch of oddballs who bring the game to life.

-Murray the skull is a highlight.
 Threepwood accidentally decapitates one of LeChuck’s horde, and the skull (Murray) reappears regularly throughout the rest of the quest.

 Possessing a demonic voice, and ignoring his inability to move, he bellows and roars incessantly about destroying humanity and taking over the world.

 As he’s completely ineffectual, of course, he’s a source of great laughs.
 He also ends most of his discourse with the stock “Bwahahaha!” for good measure.

 Other highlights include the quite deranged Captain Blondebeard (obsessed with the “Demon Chicken”), the Flying Welshman, and a particularly amusing moment when one is introduced to the despicably horrifying Skull Island.